tox-dev/tox/docs/config.rst

    :default: <empty list>

    Each line specifies a command name (in glob-style pattern format) which can be used in the commands section even if it's located outside of the tox environment.
-For example: if you use the unix make for running tests you can list ``allowlist_externals=make`` or ``allowlist_externals=/usr/bin/make``.
+For example: if you use the unix make command for running tests you can list ``allowlist_externals=make`` or ``allowlist_externals=/usr/bin/make``.
 If you want to allow all external commands you can use ``allowlist_externals=*`` which will match all commands (not recommended).